 This introduction to five explorations of system change is about discoveries, then I take a look at malfunctions as the heart of the issue, and explore some critical thinking gambits and pathways.
 I conclude with the idea that every change is a second chance.
 This work twisted my arm in a very unpleasant way, so I am forcing myself into the malfunction idea.

-The battles of the writers, sculptors, fine artists and coders continue to this day for nothing more than joy and your attention, if not curiosity.
+The writer, sculptor, fine art, and code battles continue to this day for nothing more than joy and your attention, if not curiosity.
 Modern humans chip away at their vast capacity for system change by sharing information, exchanging ideas, and dispensing them to others who may also roll them and laugh.
 The second revelation is about the act of discovery upon which all the others rest.
 Have a look.